-A feature of the football season is the traditional rivalry between MSU and the University of Michigan in Ann Arbor.
-The rivalry grows more and more intense as the U. of M. game approaches and reaches a climax of the game.
+A feature of the football season is the traditional rivalry between M.S.U. and the U. of M. in Ann Arbor.
+The rivalry grows more and more intense as the Michigan game approaches.
 State also has an old rival in Indiana, with whom we have an exchange trophy, the "Old Brass Spittoon."

-Extra-curricular activities during Fall Term are largely centered around the Saturday afternoon football game because, as the Pacific coast teams can testify, you can't beat the Big Ten for football.
+Extra-curricular activities during Fall Term are largely centered around the Saturday afternoon football game because, as the Pacific coast can testify, you can't beat the Big 10 for football.